wright96d/supconvert/README.md

 | `-r`, `--ref` | Match the peak brightness of a reference `.sup` file |
 | `-c`, `--lut` | Apply a 17, 33, or 65 point `.cube` 3D LUT |

-If no mode is specified and no other flags are active, supconvert defaults to `-p 58` (~200nits HDR).
+If no mode is specified and no other flags are active, supconvert defaults to `-p 58`.
+The HDR pipeline follows the SDR to HDR conversion formula outlined in BT.2408 §5.1.2.

 ## Gamma

-Combinable with any tonemapping mode.
+Mutually exclusive with each other, combinable with any tonemapping mode.

 | Flag | Description |
 |---|---|